-Each Fund intends to satisfy the Distribution Requirement, the Income Requirement, and the Diversification Requirements each taxable year.
 By qualifying for treatment as a RIC, a Fund (but not its shareholders) will be relieved of federal income tax on the part of its investment company taxable income and net capital gain (i.e., the excess of net long-term capital gain over net short-term capital loss) that it distributes to its shareholders.
-If a Fund failed to qualify for that treatment for any taxable year -- either (1) by failing to satisfy the Distribution Requirement, even if it satisfied the Income and Diversification Requirements, or (2) by failing to satisfy the Income Requirement and/or either Diversification Requirement and was unable, or determined not to avail itself of Code provisions that enable a RIC to cure a failure to satisfy any of the Income and Diversification Requirements as long as the failure "is due to reasonable cause and not due to willful neglect" and the RIC pays a deductible tax calculated in accordance with those provisions and meets certain other requirements -- then for federal tax purposes it would be taxed as an ordinary corporation on the full amount of its taxable income for that year without being able to deduct the distributions it makes to its shareholders.
-In addition, the Fund could be required to pay taxes and interest, and make distributions before requalifying for RIC treatment.
-Most importantly, each Separate Account (defined below) invested therein would fail to satisfy the diversification requirements under section 817(h) of the Code described in the following sub-section, with the results that the variable contracts supported thereby would no longer be eligible for tax deferral and the shareholders therefore would have to treat all Fund distributions, including distributions of net capital gain, as taxable dividends (that is, ordinary income) to the extent of the Fund's earnings and profits.
+If a Fund failed to qualify for that treatment for any taxable year -- either (1) by failing to satisfy the Distribution Requirement, even if it satisfied the Income and Diversification Requirements, or (2) by failing to satisfy the Income Requirement and/or either Diversification Requirement and was unable, or determined not, to avail itself of Code provisions that enable a RIC to cure a failure to satisfy any of the Income and Diversification Requirements as long as the failure "is due to reasonable cause and not due to willful neglect" and the RIC pays a deductible tax calculated in accordance with those provisions and meets certain other requirements -- then, (a) the Fund would be taxed on the full amount of its taxable income for that year without being able to deduct the distributions it makes to its shareholders and (b) the shareholders would treat all those distributions, including distributions of net capital gain, and amounts that otherwise would be "exemptinterest dividends" (described below), as ordinary dividends to the extent of the Fund's earnings and profits.
+Those dividends would be taxable as ordinary income, except that, for individual and certain other noncorporate shareholders (each, an "individual shareholder"), the part thereof that is "qualified dividend income" (as described in each Prospectus) ("QDI") would be taxable for federal tax purposes at the rates for net capital gain -- a maximum of 15% for a single shareholder with taxable income not exceeding \$533,400, or \$600,050 for married shareholders filing jointly, and 20% for individual shareholders with taxable income exceeding those respective amounts, which apply for 2025 and will be adjusted for inflation annually.
+In the case of corporate shareholders that meet certain holding period and other requirements regarding their Fund shares, all or part of those dividends would be eligible for the dividends-received deduction available to corporations ("DRD").
+In addition, the Fund could be required to recognize unrealized gains, pay substantial taxes and interest, and make substantial distributions before requalifying for RIC treatment.